aegatlin/eor/README.md

 Eor is a try-catch wrapper that returns an `[error, data]` tuple, hence the name "e or ?".

+Eor is written in Typescript and utilizes the language's builtin type-safety and type-inference capabilities.
+That said, it is compiled to Javascript, so it will work in any Javascript ecosystem.

 ## Install

 ```bash